benagin/bstd_test/README.md

 * ```-Ibstd/include```
 * ```-Ibstd/include/<tool>```

-Then use (depending on which headers you want to use):
+Then use (depending on which headers you need):
 * ```#include <bstd.hpp>```
 * ```#include <bstd_json.hpp>```
 * ```#include <bstd_error.hpp>```